bumpylumps/fetch-rewards-backend-exercise/README.md

 ![postman-new-tab](https://user-images.githubusercontent.com/89161501/199855611-6fc76743-6715-4110-86fc-8ee15d426056.JPG)

-1) Set the url area in your new tab to GET using the dropdown menu on the left
+1) Set the url area in your new tab to "GET" using the dropdown menu on the left

-2)  Use http://localhost:8000/api/getBalance for the address
+2)  Enter http://localhost:8000/api/getBalance into the address bar

 ![postman-getBalance](https://user-images.githubusercontent.com/89161501/199855947-6a45e3e2-c867-49c3-b3a5-a6c5e310f1bb.JPG)

-3) click send and recieve response object (balances)
+3) click "Send" and recieve response object

 ![postman-getBalance-results](https://user-images.githubusercontent.com/89161501/199856000-d346cc43-bff8-40a8-ba30-270ab59447e0.JPG)